Harnesser/tiny-spice-rs/doc/devlog.md

     This is a personal project.
 It does not have to be rigourously tested.

+## 2023-08-28
+I think I have to decide how much `plot` and/or `print` support is enough for this release.

 ## 2023-08-21
 Still trying to figure out how much SPICE to support.